 When we (or at least I)last saw Waver Velvet, he’d lost the Holy Grail War, but was ordered by Rider to survive.
 He told his hypnotized “grandparents” that he’d continue living with them and save up enough to travel the world Rider once conquered.

-This latest Fate spin-off, which isn’t set to air this Summer, takes place ten years later, when Waver has apparently had his fill of world travel.
+This latest Fate spin-off, which is set to air this Summer, takes place ten years later, when Waver has apparently had his fill of world travel.
 Not only does he now lead the Modern Magecraft Theories Department at the Clock Tower, but he has taken on the title of Lord El-Malloi II at the request of Kayneth’s sister Reines, until she comes of age.

 The presence of “Case Files” in the title seems to imply this show will be a series of magical mysteries which El-Malloi II must solve, with the help of his dutiful apprentice Gray and his students.
 This first case involves a curse on a cat that his passed to him; they must find and capture the perpetrator before he’s killed.